Trauma and Injury Healing - An MSK Therapy perspective

 Homeostasis (Bleeding) Phase

 When an injury occurs to tissues, the first reaction of the body is to bleed, which in some respects can help clean flush out some possible debris caused by the wound.
 However, the main reason for bleeding is to enable the formation of a clot, which effectively plugs the damaged area and rapidly reseals the body.
 Bleeding may last minutes, to hours and possibly longer in really severe trauma cases.
 The amount of bleeding and duration will depend partly on the vascularity of the injured tissues and the severity of the injury.
 Muscle tissue is highly vascular and so tends to bleed a lot, unlike ligaments.
-Trauma or wounding and bleeding also initiates the process for the next phase in the tissue healing cycle.
+Trauma or wounding and bleeding also initiates the process for the next phase in the soft tissue repair cycle.

 During this phase, the body sends specialist cells to clear the wound area of bacteria, pathogens, debris and dead cells.
 One usually notices heat, pain, swelling and changes to tissue function or movement at this stage.
 This phase is necessary as besides cleaning the trauma area, it also helps initiate the next phase of the healing cycle.
 The inflammatory phase can last anywhere from hours to weeks, depending on the factors highlighted earlier.

-The healing environment during the proliferation phase can make a significant difference in terms of the tissue healing and the end outcome.
+The healing environment during the proliferation phase can make a significant difference in terms of the soft tissue repair and the end outcome.
 In many respects, this phase is the foundation for the new tissues, and any later tissue remodelling will be affected by how well this phase goes.
 During this phase, the body starts to grow a new extracellular matrix and lay down a supportive network of collagen fibres.
 These collagen fibres are thicker and less elastic than the those found in normal tissues and have the primary aim of rapidly support the wounded area.
 The edges of the wound also begin contracting or closing up as the new collagen matrix stabilises the damaged area.
 At this stage, the tissues are far from normal strength (possibly 50%) and can easily be injured again.
 The proliferation phase is a reasonably efficient (non-resource intensive) process, which could certainly be critical for one's survival.
 The proliferation phase can also take anywhere from hours to months to conclude.

-The final phase of tissue healing can take days to years depending on the severity of the trauma (wounding) and healing environment.
+The final phase of soft tissue repair can take days to years depending on the severity of the trauma (wounding) and healing environment.
 During the maturation phase, the body performs tissue remodelling, which in many respects is an attempt to "tidy" or "clean-up" and improve the function of the hastily repaired tissues.
 Again, the final result will never be as good at the original tissues, in part due to the way the repair process happened earlier on.

 Scar Tissue vs Normal Tissue

 Collagen fibres in normal healthy tissue are finer and have a more random multidirectional appearance.
 The collagen fibres in normal tissues are sometimes referred to as "basketweave" in appearance.
 Scar tissues tend to have thicker collagen fibres, which are cross-linked and have a unidirectional pattern.
 These differences in collagen fibre thickness, type and fibre direction affect the specific strength and extensibility (elasticity) of said tissues.
 Normal skin typically has multidirectional properties relating to elastic flexibility and strength.
 However, scar tissues are unidirectional and possess less strength and elasticity.
 If one looks at a scar on the skin, then one can see that the tissue has a different texture to normal healthy skin and also appears stretched.
 Scar tissue also has different properties to healthy skin and has fewer blood vessels, lymphatics, lacks sweat glands, hair follicles and lacks sebaceous glands.
 Sebaceous glands produce an oily or waxy substance called Sebum.
 Sebum performs several essential functions including, waterproofing the skin, lubricating the skin and hair follicles, protecting against bacterial and fungal infections.
 Pigmentation is also different from healthy skin due to a reduction in melanin levels within the scar tissues.
 Even though Scar Tissue is not as good as the original tissue pre-injury, it is usually an acceptable alternative.
 Skin is not the only collagen-based tissue within the body, and other tissues include (ligaments, tendons, fascia, cartilage, etc.).
 The healing process for all tissues within the body is similar, though only the skin has structures like (hair follicles, sebum glands, etc.).
 Hence, as with skin, there are changes within tissue structures as a result of wounding and healing, which impact the collagen structure layout and thus, tissue properties.
+The page on myofascial pain covers much more detail about fascia and its relevance for pain symptoms in a range of musculoskeletal conditions.

 Scar tissue more than skin deep